terrainagency/ScrollSequence.js/README.md

 Key | Type | Description
 ------------ | ------------ | ------------
-container* | element | Container element for the sequence triggerContainer* | element | Container element for triggers to be placed in panels* | element arr | Array of panels debug | boolean | Turns debug mode off/on
+container* | element | Container element for the sequence panelsContainer* | element | Container of sequence panels to pin triggerContainer* | element | Container element for triggers to be placed in panels* | element arr | Array of panels debug | boolean | Turns debug mode off/on